isee4xai/iSeeModelLibrary/AI Model lib/sk/Model Lib (Sklearn).md

 ### Retrieve a dataset

-In order to upload a model to the API the function `dataset` must be called in `GET` mode using the following parameters in the **URL parameter** section:
+In order to obtain the dataset used to train a model from the API the function `dataset` must be called in `GET` mode using the following parameters in the **URL parameter** section:
 - `id`: this field must contain the id of the model whose dataset we wish to retrieve.

 The function will return the dataset associated with the id.